Eddy Usage

 After executing this command, the

-Zheight displayed byKlipperis not important.
-You only need to adjust the nozzle to a suitable height. -
+Zheight displayed byKlipperis not important; you only need to adjust the nozzle height to a suitable position -

-klipper UIto gradually lower the nozzle until it contacts a piece of paper placed on the print bed.
-Ensure the paper can slide smoothly under appropriate pressure while feeling slight friction. -
+Klipper UI, gradually lower the nozzle until it contacts the paper placed on the print bed.
+Ensure the paper can move smoothly under appropriate pressure while feeling slight friction. -

-Be careful to avoid applying excessive pressure or damaging the print bed with the nozzle during this process.
+Note: Avoid applying excessive pressure or causing damage to the print bed with the nozzle during this process.

 -

-ACCEPTbutton in the dialog box.
-The system will begin calibrating the EDDY height. -
+ACCEPTbutton in the dialog box, and the system will start calibrating the EDDY height -

 After calibration is complete, click the

-SAVE_CONFIG & Restartbutton in the upper right corner of the webpage.
-This will save the configuration and restart Klipper.
+SAVE_CONFIG & Restartbutton in the upper right corner of the web page to save the configuration and restart Klipper

 Frequently Asked Questions

-Q: Temperature rises too slowly?
-A: Check if the environment is enclosed and free from airflow.
-If it's too slow, you can end the calibration early.
+A: Check if the environment is sealed and free of airflow.
+If it is too slow, you can end the calibration early.

-Q: Data fluctuates significantly?
-A: Ensure consistent pressure during the paper test and that the sensor is securely installed.
+A: Ensure consistent pressure during the paper test and that the sensor is firmly installed.

 - The macro below will first raise the nozzle to